dddappp/A-IC-Rust-Demo/README.md

-# a_ic_rust_demo
+# A IC Rust Demo

-This is a proof of concept for developing IC contracts using low-code tools.
+This is a proof of concept for developing IC contracts using dddappp low-code tool.

+## Programming

+### New a Project

 ```shell
 dfx new --type=rust a_ic_rust_demo